 Colorectal cancer (CRC) is the third most common cancer and the second leading cause of cancer-related deaths worldwide.
-The majority of CRCs originate as polyps, and it typically takes 10 years for a small polyp to progress into cancer.1 Studies have shown that the 5-year survival rate for CRC is around 90%, when discovered in early stages.2 Colonoscopy is widely considered as the gold standard method for CRC screening; however, it is known as an invasive procedure with a non-negligible risk complications.^{3,4} of major Furthermore, tissue samples (biopsies) need to be collected during the procedure for histopathological assessment to determine specific clinical indications such as tumor stages and microsatellite instability status.5 Therefore, researchers (MSI) are currently focus on developing more comfortable and accurate tests for the early diagnosis of CRC in highrisk individuals predicting their and prognosis.
+The majority of CRCs originate as polyps, and it typically takes 10 years for a small polyp to progress into cancer.1 Studies have shown that the 5-year survival rate for CRC is around 90%, when discovered in early stages.2 Colonoscopy is widely considered as the gold standard method for CRC screening; however, it is known as an invasive procedure with a non-negligible risk of major complications.^{3,4} Furthermore, tissue samples (biopsies) need to be collected during the procedure for histopathological assessment to determine specific clinical indications such as tumor stages and microsatellite instability (MSI) status.5 Therefore, researchers are currently focus on developing more comfortable and accurate tests for the early diagnosis of CRC in high-risk individuals and predicting their prognosis.

-In recent years, studies on blood -based biomarkers as a non-invasive and convenient approach for the early diagnosis prognosis of CRC have drawn extensive attention.
-These biomarkers are based on circulating tumor DNA (ctDNA) and/or RNAs, capable of detecting tumor-associated changes, including DNA/RNA mutations, DNA methylation, and noncoding RNAs (ncRNAs) such as long noncoding RNAs (lncRNAs) and microRNAs (miRNAs).
-6-8 However, the use of circulating tumor nucleic acids (ctNAs) is challenging due to their low quantity, high degree of fragmentation, and large amount nonspecific background DNA, which can lead to low sensitivity and specificity.^{9,10}

-Recently, researchers have been investigating blood cells such as leukocytes and peripheral blood mononuclear cells (PBMCs), as a new source of epigenetic biomarkers, particularly for cancer implications.
-Emerging evidence PBMCs suggests that can reflect the epigenetic profile of tissues they come into contact with, including malignant cells.
-The change in the epigenetic profile of PBMCs is thought to be mediated by cancer cell-derived exosomes, which contain miRNAs, lncRNAs, and other molecules.
-11,12 regulatory Previous studies have shown that the methylation profile of the whole genome and specific genes, such as NDRG4, TFPI2, 13 TUSC3, 14 ITGA4.16 $MMP9.^{15}$ MGMT.
-17 RUNX3, 18 is subjected to alterations in PBMCs of patients with CRC.
+In recent years, studies on blood-based biomarkers as a non-invasive and convenient approach for the early diagnosis and prognosis of CRC have drawn extensive attention.
+These biomarkers are based on circulating tumor DNA (ctDNA) and/or RNAs, capable of detecting tumor-associated DNA/RNA changes, including gene mutations, DNA methylation, and non-coding RNAs (ncRNAs) such as long non-coding RNAs (lncRNAs) and microRNAs (miRNAs).6-9 However, the use of circulating tumor nucleic acids (ctNAs) is challenging due to their low quantity, high degree of fragmentation, and large amount of nonspecific background DNA, which can lead to low sensitivity and specificity.^{10,11} Recently, researchers have been investigating blood cells such as leukocytes and peripheral blood mononuclear cells (PBMCs), as a new source of epigenetic biomarkers, particularly for cancer implications.
+Emerging evidence suggests that PBMCs can reflect the epigenetic profile of tissues they come into contact with, including malignant cells.
+The change in the epigenetic profile of PBMCs is thought to be mediated by cancer cell-derived exosomes, which contain miRNAs, lncRNAs, and other regulatory molecules.^{12,13} Previous studies have shown that the methylation profile of the whole genome and specific genes, such as NDRG4, TFPI2,14 TUSC3,15 MMP9,16 ITGA4,17 MGMT,18 and RUNX3,19 is subjected to alterations in PBMCs of patients with CRC.

 MLH1 is the most commonly dysregulated DNA mismatch repair (MMR) gene in CRC.
-The hypermethylation of the MLH1 promoter is a well-known epigenetic alteration that is commonly observed in the development and progression of CRC.19 MLH1 promoter methylation is frequently detected in sporadic microsatellite unstable CRC tumors.
-Also, it is correlated with certain clinical characteristics.^{20,21}
+The hypermethylation of the MLH1 promoter is a well-known epigenetic alteration that is commonly observed in the development and progression of CRC.20 MLH1 promoter methylation is frequently detected in sporadic microsatellite unstable CRC tumors.
+Also, it is correlated with certain clinical characteristics.^{21,22}

-In this study, we aimed to assess the methylation levels of MLH1 PBMCs of patients with CRC and healthy controls.
-This is the first study to investigate whether differential methylation of MLH1 in could serve as PBMCs diagnostic biomarker for CRC.
-We also sought to association examine the between MLH1 methylation and distinct clinical characteristics, including tumor stages and MSI status.
+In this study, we aimed to assess the methylation levels of MLH1 in the PBMCs of patients with CRC and healthy controls.
+This is the first study to investigate whether differential methylation of MLH1 in PBMCs could serve as a diagnostic biomarker for CRC.
+We also sought to examine the association between MLH1 methylation and distinct clinical characteristics, including tumor stages and MSI status.

-Materials and Method Blood sample
+Materials and Method

+Blood sample